darraghmurphy1/SkateShack/README.md

 - As a site admin, I want to give the users the opportunity to support organizations helping to reduce plastic waste.
 Epic 8 - Newsletter Subscription

-- As a site admin, I want shoppers to be able to provide their contact information to be able to reach out to them with information and offers.
+- As a site admin, I want users to be able to provide their contact information to be able to reach out to them with information and offers.

 ### User Stories